sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

     * Only cold reboot of DPUs is required, warm boot support is not required.
 ### 2.2.
 Monitoring and Thermal Management
 * Dpu State
-    * The DPUs should provide their state to the host as the boot progression happens
-    * SmartSwitch should store the dpu state data in the DPU_STATE table in the host ChassisStateDB (explained in DB schema)
+    * The DPUs should provide their state to the host as the boot progression happens by updating the dpu state data in the DPU_STATE table in the host ChassisStateDB (explained in DB schema)
     * DPUs should be able to store the data using a redis call
-    * The DPU must provide additional information on the state once it boots its OS to DPU_STATE table.
+    * The DPU must provide the state information once it boots its OS to DPU_STATE table.
-    * The SmartSwitch host PMON should be able to monitor the liveliness of the DPUs and when they go down should be able to take appropriate actions such as updating the state of the DPU in the DB and should try to gracefully recover the DPU when requested by the PMON
+    * The SmartSwitch host PMON should be able to monitor the liveliness of the DPUs and when they go down should be able to take appropriate actions  and should try to gracefully recover the DPU when requested by the PMON

 * Thermal management
-    * Sensor values and fan speeds, status should be read periodically and stored in SmartSwitch StateDB
+    * Sensor values, fan speeds and fan status should be read periodically and stored in SmartSwitch StateDB
     * Platform modules should use the thermal sensor values against the thresholds in the thermal policy and adjust fan speeds depending on the temperature
     * Trigger thermal shut down on critical policy violation

 * Show CLIs
     * Extend existing CLIs such as 'show platform fan/temperature' to support the new HW
-    * Extend the modular chassis CLI 'show chassis modules status" to display the DPU status
+    * Extend the modular chassis CLI 'show chassis modules status" to display the DPU state and health.
+(See CLIs section)

 ### 2.3.
 Detect and Debug
 * Health
     * SmartSwitch DPUs should store their health data in their local StateDB
-    * DPUs should support a CLI to display the health data “show dpu health”
+    * DPUs should support a CLI to display the health data “show chassis health-events”
     * The host should be able to access this data using a redis call or an api
 * Alarm and Syslog
     * Raise alarms when the temperature thresholds exceed, fans run slow or not present or faulty